lunextelecom/http-proxy/README.md

 ##servers:
 ##	- name: name of this list of server
 ##	  target: list of server
-##	  health: health url.  use blank to fall back to tcp ping. 'off' to disable
+##	  health: health url.  use 'ping' to fall back to tcp ping. 'off' to disable
 ##	  balancer: load balancing algorithm.
-RR
+RR(round robin), LU(least use)
 ##routes:
 ##	- name: name of this route
 ##	  url: {verb} {regex of url}